Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Get the previous worksheet

-The following code sample gets the worksheet that precedes the active worksheet.
+The following code sample gets the worksheet that precedes the active worksheet in the workbook, loads its **name** property, and writes a message to the console.
 If there is no worksheet before the active worksheet, the **getPrevious()** method will throw an **ItemNotFound** error.

 ```js
 Excel.run(function (context) {